whuwuteng/PSMNet-FusionX3/README.md

 [^5]: Wang, Tsun-Hsuan, et al. "3d lidar and stereo fusion using stereo matching network with conditional cost volume normalization."
 2019 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS).
 IEEE, 2019.

 ## Code

+The pre-trained  models will be also available.

+For the other methods, because  our dataset is different from the computer vision dataset, we will also put the revised code in this repository.

+### Guided Stereo Matching

+We revise the [official code](https://github.com/mattpoggi/guided-stereo)  to adopt to the remote sensing dataset, the detail can be found in [folder](./guided-stereo).